-Your business relationship with your clients does not end when you receive their payment.
-In fact, that merely marks the beginning.
-To make sure that your clients are happy with your business, you should have an effective client onboarding process.
+Your business relationship with your clients does not end when you receive payment.
+That merely marks the beginning.
+You should have an effective client onboarding process to ensure your clients are happy with your business.

-In this article, you will know what client onboarding is and how it can help your business.
+In this article, you will learn how client onboarding can help your business.
 Most importantly, you will find nine tips that will aid you in setting up an effective client onboarding process for your customers.

 What Is Client Onboarding?

-Many people say that client onboarding starts from the moment the client signs up for, or purchases, a product or service.
+Many say that client onboarding starts when the client signs up for or purchases a product or service.
 It is also said that this process ends once the customer becomes comfortable using the product or service.
-Thus, the duration of the client onboarding process differs from one business to another.
+Thus, the client onboarding process duration differs from one business to another.

 Importance of Good/Effective Client Onboarding Process